 - Switch to paddle attachment.
 Add flour mixture until just combined.
 (Dough will be soft and sticky).

-- Working with dough in thirds, place on well-floured wooden board and roll out to ¼" thick.
-(Dough can be pushed into a rectangular shape).
+- Working with dough in small batches, place on well-floured wooden board and roll out to ¼ - ½" thick.

-- With a diamond-shaped cutter or with a knife cut dough.
-(I use a 2-inch cutter).
+- With a rhombus-shaped cutter or with a knife cut dough (I use a 2-inch cutter).